it is wonderful to know that there are resources for marginalized families out there. Keep up the great work in the community!!

 Thank you for the opportunity to participate today, it was wonderful to meet everyone.
 Once home I had my son deliver the meal and extra groceries you gave out to a family in our neighbourhood that has been struggling due to lack of income.
 Thanks for letting our family pass on the gift.

-are places for community members to connect with each other and their food.
+Our gardens are places for community members to connect with each other and their food.
 We match community members who want to garden with spaces to do so.
-We work with many churches in the west end to put unused space to work, and also coordinate some private YardShares with homeowners who have unused area in their yards.
+We work with multiple churches in the west end to put unused space to work, and also coordinate some private YardShares with homeowners who have open space in their yards.
 Our group of gardeners is 40+ strong and come from diverse backgrounds: some are long-time area residents, newcomers to Canada, youth, seniors, experienced gardeners wanting to share their knowledge, and first-time growers wanting to learn.